diogro/expressionVariance-manuscript/main.md

 We assess how local epigenetic features relate to gene expression variance.
 We use each gene, including the surrounding 10kb on both ends, to calculate the proportion of gene regions that correspond to epigenetic signatures of gene regulation defined through ChromHMM [@ernst2012chromhmm] chromatin states.
 Chromatin states associated with distal (i.e., non-promoter) gene regulation are positively correlated with the gene expression variance rank metric, regardless of whether the regulatory effect on gene expression is positive or negative [KG supp fig 1].
-For example, both the proportion of gene regions made up of enhancers and repressed genomic states are positively correlated with gene expression variance (BH adjusted $p < 0.05$) [KG supp fig 1].
+For example, both the proportion of gene regions made up of enhancers and repressed genomic states are positively correlated with gene expression variance (BH adjusted p < 0.05) [KG supp fig 1].
 As expected, the proportion of gene regions made up of repressed genomic states is inversely correlated with mean expression of the gene, and the proportion of gene regions made up of enhancers is positively correlated with the mean expression of genes [KG supp fig 1].
 Histone modifications associated with active promoters, as well as transcribed states, are inversely correlated with gene expression variance, whereas they are positively correlated with the mean expression [KG supp fig 1].
 Taken together, these results are compatible with gene expression variance being more associated with distal (i.e., non-promoter) gene regulation, rather than overall active transcriptional state of a gene region, as is the case with mean gene expression.